 The obligee’s remarriage terminates an alimony obligation.
 That’s a hard and fast rule.
 However, many obligees are in marriage-type relationships.
 Even though Florida does not recognize common law marriages, such a relationship could prompt a judge to terminate spousal support payments.
 Some factors to consider include the length of the relationship, any large joint purchases made, and income commingling.

 Speaking of income, some income changes could also trigger modification, either up or down.
 The requesting spouse must normally prove that the change is permanent, mostly involuntary, and substantial.

 Retirement is a good example.
 The obligor’s retirement is an anticipated event.
 So, it does not automatically terminate support payments.
 Retirement-based terminations are even harder to prove if the obligor took early retirement and made any statements, on social media or elsewhere, which indicate s/he retired early to avoid paying spousal support.

 Spousal support laws are subjective in Florida, and the orders are not set in stone.
-For a free consultation with an experienced family law attorney in Orlando, contact The DeWitt Law Firm, P.A.
+For a free consultation with an experienced family law attorney in Orlando, or an experienced Orlando divorce lawyer, contact our law firm today.
 Convenient payment plans are available.